Pre-build building terminology

-Compressive strength which is measured in Megapascal (MPa).
+Compressive strength which is measured in Megapascal (MPa) for bricks.
 A good mud-brick has a MPa strength of around 1.6 to 1.9 MPa, while a clay-fired brick has an MPa strength of around 14.
 Concrete ranges between 15 and 25 MPa.

 Concrete also comes in different MPa strengths.

 Can refer to two wall finishes.
-Either a light plaster wash over raw bricks, or raw bricks rubbed over while the building cement is still wet.
+Either a light plaster wash over raw bricks, or raw bricks rubbed over (often with a cement bag) while the building cement is still wet.

 Two main parallel wires joined by in-line welded cross wires.
 Supplied in rolls and used during bricking for extra reinforcement.